 - They should also research cultural groups and job placements of graduates of color.

-From the horrific and untimely murders of Black and brown people at the hands of police, to racist monuments that pervade college campuses and incidents of campus hate crimes, higher education has been forced to reckon with how to make campuses a safe and inclusive space for students of color.
+From the horrific and untimely murders of Black and brown people at the hands of police, to incidents of campus hate crimes, higher education has been forced to reckon with how to make campuses a safe and inclusive space for students of color.

-In addition to a hostile political climate, many students report experiencing hate crimes on campus.
-According to the National Center for Education Statistics (NCES), 77% of campus hate crimes reported in 2017 "were motivated by race, religion, or sexual orientation."
-Race was the motivation behind nearly half of these crimes.
+In addition, many students report experiencing hate crimes on campus.
+According to the National Center for Education Statistics (NCES), campus hate crimes reported in 2020 were motivated by race, sexual orientation, and ethnicity."
+Race was the motivation behind over half of these crimes.

 Hate crimes have profound impacts on students of color, contributing to increased isolation and trauma, as well as impacting their academic performance.

 Safe and inclusive campuses provide environments in which students of color can thrive, both personally and academically, and learn how to compete in a globally competitive economy.
 For diverse prospective students and families navigating the college selection process, finding a campus that supports students of color is of chief importance.